SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 Whoa!
 Liu Cixin is no Proust.
 Although, to be fair, Proust is a little over-rated.
-I loved reading _À la Recherche du Temps Perdu_ when I was a teenager, but when I matured I better understood why the Monte Python skit is even funnier than it first appears.
+I loved reading _À la Recherche du Temps Perdu_ when I was a teenager, but when I matured I better understood why the Monty Python skit is even funnier than it first appears.
 The Proustian romance and pathos is one thing, but you really can't appreciate it until you've lived a good life and have experienced true loss of love and loss of innocence.
 Same for